-Figure 21 Deck longitudinal bracket connection to bulkhead stiffener
+Figure 24 Deck longitudinal bracket connection to bulkhead stiffener

-- High stress concentration factor due to toe height and bracket stiffness, hull girder stresses are dominant. - Load effects from the transverse bulkhead - Picture on the left would seem to indicate zero clearance between the weld toe and the face edge, which in the CSR would warrant downgrading the S-N class. - Picture on the right would seem to indicate HP bulbs.
-While the edge condition is considered better than that for a rolled angle profile, the clearance between attachment weld toe and face member edge seems very small, and this could warrant a downgraded S-N class in the CSR.
+- High stress concentration factor due to toe height and bracket stiffness, hull girder stresses are dominant. - Load effects from the transverse bulkhead - Picture on the left would seem to indicate zero clearance between the weld toe and the face edge, which in the CSR the stress concentration factor listed in the table(CSR Pt1, Ch9, Sec 4, Table 4) is to be multiplied by a factor of 1.12. - Picture on the right would seem to indicate HP bulbs.
+While the edge condition is considered better than that for a rolled angle profile, this could warrant an additional penalty factor of 1.12 to the stress concentration in the CSR if the edge clearance criteria is not met.